September 1 THOUGHTS BECOME WORDS

 For to a person who is good in His sight He has given wisdom and knowledge and joy, while to the sinner He has given the task of gathering and collecting so that he may give to one who is good in God’s sight.
 This too is vanity and striving after wind.

 An athlete that enjoys doing what he is doing will perform better than one who treats it like work.
 When you enjoy it, you don’t worry about the time it takes to learn, the effort it takes to excel, and the required physical demands.
 If you enjoy your walk with Jesus, that joy will help you accomplish what He asks you to do.
 A person who thinks it is work to follow God will always struggle to follow Him.
-Do you enjoy your walk?
+Describe your feelings about your walk with the Lord?

 September 25 STRENGTH